 Employers and/or funders should provide for appropriate assessment and evaluation of the academic and professional qualifications, including non-formal qualifications, of all researchers, in particular within the context of international and professional mobility.
-They should inform themselves and gain a full understanding of rules, procedures and standards governing the recognition of such qualifications and, consequently, explore existing national law, conventions, and specific rules on the recognition of these qualifications through all available channels.
+They should inform themselves and gain a full understanding of rules, procedures and standards governing the recognition of such qualifications and, consequently, explore existing national law, conventions and specific rules on the recognition of these qualifications through all available channels.

-Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices [Circular on the Agreement Regarding Competence Development of 8 June 2011, section 3 (3), public sector employers, including universities, shall hold annual employee performance reviews during which theemployee and his or her immediate superior discuss the welfare, work, and personal and professional development of the employee.]
-Introduction of tenure track at UCPH and the introduction of initiatives supporting the professional career as researchers are among other things in the pipeline as it is recognizedthat these fields could be further improved at UCPH.
-UCPH is thus about to launch a project focusing on specific career development and recruitment for researchers, see draft ActionPlan.
+Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices Actions required When/Who [Circular on the Agreement Regarding Competence Development of 8 June 2011, section 3 (3), public sector employers, including universities, shall hold annual employee performance reviews during which the employee and his or her immediate superior discuss the welfare, work and personal and professional development of the employee.]
+Introduction of tenure track at UCPH and the introduction of initiatives supporting the professional career as researchers are among other things in the pipeline as it is recognized that these fields could be further improved at UCPH.
+UCPH is thus about to launch a project focusing on specific career development and recruitment for researchers, see draft Action Plan.
+KU is evaluated on the International ranking lists KUs kinesiske universitet Samarbejdsaftaler med udenlandske universiteter